North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina vs. St. John's (NY) Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest at Value City Arena has the North Carolina Tar Heels (21-10) squaring off against the St. John's Red Storm (23-8) at 4:00 PM ET on March 18.
-Our computer prediction projects a 67-60 victory for North Carolina, who are favored by our model.
+Saturday's game between the North Carolina Tar Heels (21-10) and the St. John's Red Storm (23-8) at Value City Arena has a projected final score of 67-60 based on our computer prediction, with a favored North Carolina squad securing the victory.
+Tipoff is at 4:00 PM ET on March 18.

 The Tar Heels head into this game after a 44-40 loss to Duke on Friday.